Candle How To Guide

 Prepare an altar space in your home on a small table or nightstand.
 Using water and a paper towel, wipe down the area of your table that you intend to use as an altar in a counter-clockwise motion, with the energy and intent that you are clearing space for your magical work.
 Arrange your candle in a votive candle holder, jelly jar, or cup (anything that will contain the wax as it melts), along with anything else that represents the work that you are going to do on the altar in a way that is pleasing to you.

-Unwrap the candle (be sure to remove the plastic wrapper too) and sit with the candle in your hands and meditate on your intent.
-Take a nail, pencil, knife or some sharp object and carve words representing this work into the sides of the candle.
+For all candles (except Vigil Candles) unwrap the candle removing all paper and plastic.
+Sit with the candle in your hands and meditate on your intent.
+If you are working with a free-standing candle, take a nail, pencil, knife or some sharp object and carve words representing this work into the sides of the candle.
 You may choose to inscribe it in a downward motion from wick to base for a clearing candle or in an upward motion from base to wick for an invoking candle.

 Anoint your candle with an appropriate oil, stroking it in a downward motion for clearing or an upward motion for invoking.
 After anointing your candle, you are ready for the spell.
 (For more information on working with Spiritual Oils, go to my "Spiritual Oils How To Guide")